ZheweiSong/zheweisong.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!

 I am a Ph.D. candidate at the School of Information, University of Michigan.
-My main research interests are behavioral and experimental economics, information economics, market design and game theory.
 I am interested in modelling consumer and production behavior in markets with asymmetric information and people’s individual and social preferences in social groups using theories in microeconomics, game theory, industrial organization, behavioral economics and social psychology.
 I conduct controlled laboratory experiments to test the models.

+### Research Interests
+Experimental and Behavioral Economics, Information Economics, Market Design, Game Theory, Socioeconomics